-GERMANY UNLEASHES ITS FIRST FIVE-STAR IN NEARLY TWO DECADES WITH THE FONTENAY HAMBURG
+HAMBURG UNLEASHES ITS FIRST FIVE-STAR IN NEARLY TWO DECADES WITH THE FONTENAY

 It’s been nearly two decades since Hamburg has had a new five-star hotel take ground in Hamburg, Germany’s second largest city and historic port town that made UNESCO’s World Heritage list.
-We had a chance to walk through the city’s latest in luxury, THE FONTENAY, before its slated 15 March opening.
+We had a chance to walk through the city’s latest in luxury, THE FONTENAY, before it opened last week on 15 March.

 Designed by Hamburg architect Jan Storm, THE FONTENAY is a relaxing horizontal wave of three intertwining circles that takes inspiration from the undulations of nearby Lake Alster.
 In the winter months, more than half of its 131 rooms enjoy a view of the lake, with light illuminating all of the rooms and public spaces.
 By summer, the entire neighbourhood blooms with lush greenery; while THE FONTENAY, an architectural sculpture covered in thousands of white tiles, hides in the foliage as a lakeside oasis.